abpframework/abp/docs/en/How-To/Azure-Active-Directory-Authentication-MVC.md

 If you don't want to use an extra nuget package in your application, you can use the straight default [OpenIdConnect](https://www.nuget.org/packages/Microsoft.AspNetCore.Authentication.OpenIdConnect/) which can be used for all OpenId connections including AzureAD external authentication.

-You don't have to use appsettings configuration but it is a good practice to set AzureAD information in the appsettings.
+You don't have to use `appsettings.json` configuration but it is a good practice to set AzureAD information in the `appsettings.json`.

-To get the AzureAD information from appsettings, which will be used in OpenIdConnectOptions configuration, simply add a new section to appsettings.json located in your **.Web** project:
+To get the AzureAD information from `appsettings.json`, which will be used in `OpenIdConnectOptions` configuration, simply add a new section to `appsettings.json` located in your **.Web** project:

 ````json
   "AzureAd": {